-- Vote early in-person - In-person early voting begins Thursday, Oct.
-15 and ends Saturday, Oct.
-31. During early voting, voters may cast a ballot at any early voting site in their county, which is different from Election Day when registered voters must vote at their assigned precinct.
-Click here to find early voting sites in your county (Sites will be available as soon as they are finalized).
-Those who are not registered to vote in a county may register at early voting sites during the early voting period.
-After registering, residents can immediately vote at that same site as long as they provide proof of where they live and attests their eligibility.
-The voter may prove their residence by providing a North Carolina driver’s license, other photo identification issued by a government agency, a copy of a current utility bill, bank statement, government check, paycheck, or other government document showing the voter’s name and address, or a current college/university photo identification card paired with proof of campus habitation.
+- Vote early in-person - In-person early voting began Thursday, Oct.
+15 and ended Saturday, Oct.
+31. During early voting, voters were able to cast a ballot at any early voting site in their county, which is different from Election Day when registered voters must vote at their assigned precinct.
+Click here to find early voting sites in your county.
+Those who were not registered to vote in a county were able to register at early voting sites during the early voting period.
+After registering, residents were able to immediately vote at that same site as long as they provided proof of where they live and attested their eligibility.
 Not sure if you are registered to vote?
 Use the Voter Search Tool.

 - Vote on Election Day in person - Polling places will be open from 6:30 a.m. to 7:30 a.m. on Election Day.
 The NCBE says any voter in line at 7:30 p.m. will be able to vote.
 Registered voters may vote at their assigned polling place.
 (Find your Election Day polling place through the Voter Search Tool or search using your address with the Polling Place Search).